imAsparky/django-tag-fields/docs/serializers.rst

-And you're done, so now you can add tags to your model.
+You can now add tags to your model via a REST API call.